Bambo-Rambo/RNG-Guides/HordeRNG.md

 Inside the bag, highight the Honey and press 'A' once so you will be ready to use it.

-In the "Generator" tab of **Tiny Finder**, select the "Horde" method, choose your location or check the "Cave" box if needed and carefully put the exact number of Pokemon in your party.
+In the `Generator` tab of **Tiny Finder**, select the `Horde` method, choose your location and carefully put the exact number of Pokemon in your party.

-**Don't mess with the "Preferences" section yet, or if you did, check the "Ignore Filters" box.**

 Click "Update" and the tool will read and show the results for your current TinyMT state.

+**If you have messed with the preferences, click `Ignore Filters`, you want index #0 to be visible in the results no matter what.**

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde2.png)
 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde3.png)

-Index 0 in the first row says that Sync = False, Slot = 1 and HA = 0.

-This means that if I use the honey right now, synchronize will not work and the species will be five Zubats (slot 1 in Meteor Falls) none of which will have the hidden ability.
+Index 0 in the first row practically says that if I use honey right now, synchronize will **not** work, and the species will be five Zubats (slot 1) none of which will have the hidden ability.

-You can find the encounter slots for gen 6 encounters including hordes [here](https://sites.google.com/site/pokemonslots/gen-vi).

 This step is necessary because, for 3DS RNG Tool to calculate the results (PID, stats etc) accurately, it needs to know the above info (HA, sync).

-In my case, according to Index 0 from Tiny Finder, I choose "Zubat" in "Meteor Falls (2)" location in 3DS RNG Tool, leave the "Assume Synced" box unchecked and don't change the HA number.
+In my case, according to Index 0 from Tiny Finder, I need to select `Zubat` in `Meteor Falls (2)` location in **3DS RNG Tool**, leave the "Assume Synced" box unchecked and the `HA` number set to 0.

-In order to find the delay, I freeze the game by pressing Start + Select at frame 50382 (you choose any frame for calibration), I set it as target frame (Right Click -> "Set as Target Frame") then hold 'A' to unfreeze while using the Honey.
+In order to find the delay, I freeze the game by pressing Start + Select at frame 50382 (you choose any frame for calibration - this is just a test run), I set it as target frame (Right Click -> `Set as Target Frame`) then hold `A` to unfreeze and use the Honey.

-(I recommend having all 3 Pcalc menus open in order to have more stable delays.)
+(BTW I have noticed that having all 3 Pcalc menus open will result in more stable delays in caves.)

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde4.png)

-By pressing Start + Left, we can see the wild Pokemon's stats (tap Select + Right after pressing Start + Left to shift between the rest of the Pokemon in the horde).
+By pressing Start + Left, we can see the wild Pokemon's stats (tap Select + Right after pressing Start + Left to scroll between the rest of the Pokemon in the horde).

 As expected, the TinyMT part is correct.
 5 Zubats, random natures even though I am leading with synchronize and no HA either (Index 0).

-The spread of **"Enemy Pokemon 1"**: 30/18/1/29/1/9 so I am gonna put it in 3DS RNG Tool and press "Calculate" to find how off I was.
+The spread of **"Enemy Pokemon 1"** is `30/18/1/29/1/9` so I am gonna put it in 3DS RNG Tool and press "Calculate" to find how off I was.

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde5.png)